 You Don’t Have to Wait to Donate

-So far a number of private individuals that have contributed.
-The following businesses have also made crime fighting contributions: Lola’s Pub, Stacks, Ak’bol, Caribbean Villas, San Pedro Animal Hospital, Pedros Hotel, Jambos Java,
+So far a number of private individuals have contributed.
+The following businesses have also made crime-fighting contributions: Lola’s Pub, Stacks, Ak’bol, Caribbean Villas, San Pedro Animal Hospital, Pedros Hotel, Jambos Java,

 Feature image – Stunning south-west aerial view of Ambergris Caye at sunset courtesy of L. Kelly Jones.

 Colorful Caribbean Sea courtesy of Caribbean Villas Hotel